 In fact, I think that we have seen just that sort of downgrading of how we can expect to be treated.
 Our police are increasingly militarized and oppositional.
 We are electronically strip searched before boarding planes.
 Debtors prisons are making a real comeback.
 Especially since the economic downturn, Americans are finding that regardless of skin color, we’re all being treated more shabbily, have lowered prospects for prosperity and have less control over our government than ever before.
 In fact, my husband has been saying for a while now that he’s going to write a book called “We’re All Nigga’s Now”.

 The question I would raise is whether that’s really what we want – that we all be treated equally badly?
-How about instead of “white privilege” we talk about American standards vs minority treatment?
-Being white shouldn’t be a privilege.
-I think that we can all agree on that.
-And I think that we should all agree that being a minority shouldn’t be a disadvantage – especially a disadvantage in terms of how one is treated.
+How about instead of “white privilege” we talk about the advantages that white people tend to enjoy without even noticing?
+I think that we should all agree that being a minority shouldn’t be a disadvantage – especially a disadvantage in terms of how one is treated.
 However, when the phrase “white privilege” gets pulled out, more often than not the whole discussion gets shut down and turns against all of our best interests.
 It’s a phrase that needs to be allowed to die.